Keeping Faith (TV series): Critical reception

 The series has generally received favourable responses and was described in The Guardian as, "a bit like Big Little Lies relocated to rural Wales".
 As Un Bore Mercher, the Welsh version of the series gained strong reviews.
 Gary Raymond, in Wales Arts Review, wrote: "...particularly interesting to see a genuine diamond emerge from the coalface in the form of Keeping Faith" and "Social media opinion has been a little more approving" [than the limited publicity surrounding the series].

 Lydia Morris at the UK Daily Post wrote that the programme "...has already proved a hit with TV audiences".
 A review (under 'Show and Tell' by Paul Flynn) in Grazia magazine was titled "Like Broadchurch when it was good, Welsh production Keeping Faith is a TV trailblazer" and was generous with its praise.
 Writing in The Times, Nicole Wynne described it as "...the dual-language drama that has got box-set Britain gripped".
 On 2 May 2018, Stuart Heritage of the i warned, "Watch this game-changing thriller while you still can".
 Jon Coates in the Daily Express wrote, "Keeping Faith's unprecedented success ... has led to a primetime run on BBC One starting on Thursday ... with a second series due to begin filming this autumn."
 The Guardian review in July 2018, "... already a huge iPlayer hit, this Carmarthen-set drama about a vanished husband is realistic and beautifully shot ... it looks real and brilliant and Welsh". 'crimefictionlover' wrote: "The BBC has a secret... it's worth seeking out".

 The first series won three Welsh BAFTAs in 2018: Best Actress (Eve Myles), Best Writer (Matthew Hall) and Original Music (Amy Wadge and Laurence Love Greed).

 Music

 Six original songs were composed by the singer-songwriter Amy Wadge.
 The English and Welsh soundtracks were released as EPs on iTunes on Friday 9 March 2018.
 The English versions are sung by Amy Wadge and the Welsh versions by Ela Hughes.
 The score music was written by Laurence Love Greed.

+Adaptations

+A French remake of the series starring Cécile Bois, called Gloria, was released by TF1 in March 2021.
+A South Korean adaptation titled Hide, starring Lee Bo-young, will air on JTBC and Coupang Play beginning March 2024.
+A Turkish adaptation titled Başka Bir Gün, starring Ezgi Mola, was released by ATV in January 2025.